-Case expressions are useful for conditionals that have multiple branches.
+Case expressions are useful for conditionals that have two or more branches.
+Some other languages call this kind of expression a “switch”.
 As mentioned on the previous page, pattern guards can also be used to a similar effect.

 The branches are introduced once by

 case...of.
 Haskell doesn’t typically use curly braces, but the